mattermost/docs/source/administration/image-proxy.rst

 When enabled, the image proxy needs to be publicly accessible to both the Mattermost client and server.

-Currently the image proxy only works for Markdown embedded images and not `image preview of plaintext URLs <https://github.com/mattermost/mattermost-server/issues/11857>`_.
+Currently the image proxy only works for Markdown embedded images and not for `image preview of plaintext URLs <https://github.com/mattermost/mattermost-server/issues/11857>`_.

 You may alternatively use `atmos/camo <https://github.com/atmos/camo>`_ http proxy to route images through SSL: